Notice of Request for Access to Form 477 Broadband Data

 Filings can be sent by hand or messenger delivery, by commercial overnight courier, or by first-

-deliveries must be held together with rubber bands or fasteners.
-Any envelopes must be disposed of
+must be held together with rubber bands or fasteners.
+Any envelopes and boxes must be

 People with Disabilities: To request materials in accessible formats for people with disabilities